 The evenness of Coney Island Baby is due in part to the minimal instrumentation that runs throughout the record.
 Coney Island Baby is quiet and relies mainly on an acoustic guitar, drums, and bass.
 An electric guitar is used sparsely throughout each song and when it comes in, it cuts like a knife.
 Reed, while making a simple record, was not trying to become a folk singer with Coney Island Baby, but rather make something sparse and open.
 From the man who reintroduced the electric guitar to rock `n’ roll in the Velvet Underground to the comparative decadence of his previous solo work, it is incredibly refreshing to have Reed stand on his own, without the help of avant noises and unnecessary backing vocals.

 Interpreting Reed has never been an easy job.
 Even when he seems to be at his most earnest, it seems that Reed is staunchly hides behind ambiguous lyrics or sings in tones that completely betray what he is saying.
-On “She’s My Best Friend,” Reed sings, “She’s my best friend / Certainly not just like your aver dog or car.”
+On “She’s My Best Friend,” Reed sings, “She’s my best friend / Certainly not just like your average dog or car.”
 Woah Lou, let’s not go crazy with the compliments here, ok?
 While the knee-jerk reaction on first listen of “A Gift” maybe something akin to “Lou Reed is an egomaniacal bastard.”
 It’s pretty hard not to think someone like this especially when you hear Reed sing, “Responsibility sits so hard on my shoulder / Like a good wine I’m better as I grow older.”
 Bu upon further listening there is an almost sad self-consciousness that pervades the song, giving it an intricacy that wasn’t previously present.
 I mean, he can’t be that narcissistic.
 Right?

 The epic of Coney Island Baby comes with the ending title track.
 It starts out as a slow piece with Reed speaking about how he wanted to be on the football team over an uncomplicated melody but it slowly escalates into quite a bit more.
 Out of almost all the tracks in Reed’s storied career, “Coney Island Baby” sounds the most sincere.
 He speaks of the glory of love and how it can show you the proverbial light at the end of the tunnel even in the darkest of times.
-Reed sings, at the end of the song, that he would “like to send this one out for Lou and Rachel,” Rachel being, if research serves me correctly, his transvestite girlfriend at the time.
+Reed sings, at the end of the song, that he would “like to send this one out for Lou and Rachel,” Rachel being his transgender girlfriend at the time.
 And then Reed let’s out one of the most candid moments ever recorded on wax.
 As a doo wop-esque chorus of voices finishes singing the last “coney island baby” of the song, Lou says, “Man, I swear, I’d give the whole thing up for you.”
 In one short sentence, Reed opens himself up to his audience in a way that he had never tried in his entire career as a recording artist.
 It’s a shocking end to a beautifully understated record.